TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 21/Luke 21.24.md

 ---

-And they shall fall by the edge of the sword, and shall be led captive into all the nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled.
+They will fall by the edge of the sword, and will be led captive into all the nations.
+Jerusalem will be trampled down by the Gentiles, until the times of the Gentiles are fulfilled.